eresearchqut/etc_jupyterlab_telemetry_extension/README.md

 Once the extension is installed a plugin can consume the service by including it in its `requires` list.

-The extension provides a service identified by the IETCJupyterLabTelemetry token.
+The extension provides a service identified by the IETCJupyterLabTelemetryLibraryFactory token.
 In the following example, the `consumer` plugin consumes the Token provided by the etc_jupyterlab_telemetry_extension extension.
-The NotebookEventLibrary exposed by the IETCJupyterLabTelemetry service is then instantiated with a NotebookPanel.
-The Signals of the events in the new NotebookEventLibrary are then connected to the `console.log` method, which will log the events to the console.
+The ETCJupyterLabTelemetryLibraryFactory is used in order to instantiate a ETCJupyterLabTelemetryLibrary.
+ETCJupyterLabTelemetryLibrary contains Signals that are connected to the `console.log` method, which will log the events to the console.

 The Signals can be connected to any handler that you choose.
 The content of the messages can be filtered according to your needs.